stopak/ICPunks/README.md

 Clone and setup [the project](https://github.com/dfinity/internet-identity) and make sure that `internet_identity` is deployed, and you have the front-end available.
 That should allow you to do auth locally to try out the new Internet Identity service.
 For production, we will probably configure `identity.ic0.app` to be running this canister, but for now this is how to get it running.

+In order to install II start replica in ICPunks, then go to II project, build it and deploy.

 # To Consider
 Wallet Cannister that can display NFTs and "ERC20" tokens